RBGE-Herbarium/RBGE-Herbarium.github.io/docs/how-to-guides/how-to-enter-specimen-data.md

 - **Record Modified By** -  name of the Agent who modified the record.
 This field is read only
 - **Modified Date** - the date the record was modified.
 This field is read only

-## To create a new Preparation for an existing Collection Object
+## How to create a new Preparation for an existing Collection Object

 Search for the existing Collection Object using a [Query](https://rbge-herbarium.github.io/docs/queries/collection-object-queries.html).
 The Query [Collection Objects by country or collector](https://herb-rbge.specifycloud.org/specify/query/8/) may be helpful.